 - Mood swings

 Birth control patches may also increase the risk of high blood pressure, gallbladder disease, liver cancer, blood-clotting issues, stroke, and heart attack in some women.
-Some studies show that the risk for estrogen-related adverse events, such as blood clots, is more in patch users than those who use combination birth control pills.
+Some studies show that the risk for estrogen-related adverse events, such as blood clots in the legs/heart/lungs/brain, is more in patch users than those who use combination birth control pills.
 This can be due to higher estrogen levels in the body from patches than oral pills.

 Other disadvantages of the birth control patches may include the following (1).

-- Do not protect against sexually transmitted diseases (STDs)
+- Do not protect against sexually transmitted infections (STIs)

 - Some medications can reduce the effectiveness of the patch